Lunarbits222/Lunarbits222/README.md

 2  Luminex Explorer
 Allows the public to see overview of many Runes projects,and Runes and Ordinals addresses.
 With summaries as to holdings, estimated market cap net worth, and balances by wallet holders.

 3. Luminex Audit and Documentation.
-Lminex has conducted audits of its software systen used to mint Lunarbits and other Runes projects and such audits are available on their website and github.
+Lminex if it conducted audits of its software systen used to mint Lunarbits and other Runes projects then such audits may be available on their website and github.

 Frequently Asked Questions (FAQ)
 1. What is Rune?